 One thing I love about blogs is that they’re out there forever.
-And every time you publish a blog post, it can be indexed by Google for people to find later.
-Here’s how it adds up for your average business:
+And every time you publish a blog post, it can be indexed by Google for consumers to find later.
+Here’s how it adds up for your average business according to Hubspot:

-You would assume that if you blog, that content gets indexed by search engines and at some point you receive more website traffic, right?
+You would assume that if you blog, that blog content gets indexed by search engines and at some point you receive more organic traffic, right?
 Well, it’s true and simple: Those companies that blog will get more website visitors than those that don’t.

 Part of this cost reduction, of course, is the fact that you pay less for distribution.
 Writing doesn’t require special software, either.
 You can create great content with just an internet-connected computer and business applications.
 No graphics design tools, or anything like that.
 Of course, superior lead generation results in part from the fact that content stays out there to access any time.